KristianSv/dexcom-win-widget/docs/README.md

 **"Invalid Password" Error**:
 - Verify credentials on [Dexcom website](https://uam1.dexcom.com) (US) or [uam2.dexcom.com](https://uam2.dexcom.com) (Outside US)
-- Ensure Dexcom Share is enabled with at least one follower
+- Ensure Dexcom Share is enabled in your Dexcom app
 - Try using your account ID instead of username

 **No Glucose Data**: